GSA/devsecops-ebs-backup/README.md

 Use these steps to deploy the test.

 1. Create an S3 bucket for the terraform state.
+1. Make sure you're using the latest [Terraform](http://terraform.io).
+This was tested with Terraform 0.11.7.
 1. Run the following command:

     ````sh